atandasherif4/Practical-SQL-for-Enhanced-Business-Intelligence-/README.md

 ### 5. Pivoting rows into aggregated columns with CASE

-*Business Problem*:Tracking user activity with frontend events
+*Business Problem*: Tracking user activity with frontend events

 The design team recently redesigned the customer support page on the website, and they want to run an AB test to see how the newly designed page performs compared to the original.
 An AB test is a statistical test used frequently used in